skeeet/xcres/README.md

 You will see directly when a resource is missing, when you renamed it, or you moved it around.

-Furthermore it won't even bother you for trivial name changes like change capitalization or converting name scheme from *train-case* or *snake_case* to *camelCase* and vice versa.
+Furthermore, it won't even bother you for trivial name changes like change capitalization or converting name scheme from *train-case* or *snake_case* to *camelCase* and vice versa.